The Department's Labs and Office

 With the opening of the Sir James Dunn Building in 1960, new laboratories included a cryogenics facility with helium and air liquefiers to meet the requirements for developing research activities in low temperature physics; a specially designed positron annihilation lab accommodating the rather large angular correlation apparatus; and laboratories for geophysics research, including radio-carbon dating.
 Six of the basement laboratories have floor sections that are anchored to bedrock to provide isolation for vibration sensitive experiments.

 The original design included an extensive power room that housed batteries and a motor-generator to provide laboratories with AC and DC power.
 These soon became obsolete and have subsequently been dismantled.
 Since the early 1960s, the Department has employed technical staff in the areas of electronics, including more recently computer programming and repair (currently, J. Chisholm), sample preparation (currently, A. George), as well as cryogenics (now K. Borgel) and instrument design and manufacture (A. Feargrieve, followed by and S. Trussler).
 Mr. Ralph Deveau, cryogenics technician from 1965 until his retirement in 1998, was instrumental in keeping the helium and nitrogen equipment running.
 With the influx of new faculty since 2000, several research laboratories have been renovated.
 The outdated liquefiers were dismantled and a new liquid nitrogen liquefier was bought in 2003.

 Our office staff...

 The office currently employs four staff members.
 The Administrator is Heather Ann Jennex.
-Providing administrative support are: Jenn Currie, who is the administrative assistant to the Undergraduate Program and secretary to the Chair; Tanya Timmins, who is the administrative assistant to our Graduate Program; and Valerie O'Neill, who manages the reception area and provides administrative support to faculty, staff, and students.
+Providing administrative support are: Jenn Currie, who is the administrative assistant to the undergraduate program and secretary to the Chair; Tanya Timmins, who is the administrative assistant to the graduate program, and Valerie O'Neill, who manages the reception area and provides administrative support to faculty, staff, and students.